sisl/astra-rl/docs/tutorials/quick_start_evaluation.md

-# How to Run an Evaluation / Red Team
+# How to Run an Evaluation

-RL-based red-teaming uses reinforcement learning to train an **attacker** that generates test cases likely to elicit unsafe outputs from a **target** model.
-This tutorial shows how to run evaluations (red-team rollouts) using a **pre-trained attacker** against a target model.
+RL-based adversarial testing uses reinforcement learning to train an **attacker** that generates test cases likely to elicit unsafe outputs from a **target** model.
+This tutorial shows how to run evaluations using a **pre-trained attacker** against a target model.

 !!! note "Prerequisite"
     This guide assumes you already trained a GPT2 attacker (see **Quick Start: Training**).
 You’ll point evaluation at that saved attacker checkpoint.